B-Varsha/AutoCartOS/README.md

 ## Why This Is Not a Chatbot

-- **Deterministic Pipeline**: Fixed agent sequence with clear responsibilities
+- **Orchestrated Agentic Pipeline**: Fixed sequence of specialized agents with isolated responsibilities
 - **Structured Output**: JSON state updates, not conversational responses
 - **Rule-Based Validation**: Compatibility and dependencies use explicit rules
 - **Complete Bundles**: System ensures completeness, not just recommendations